retreaver/core-api-docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-cid | null | Restrict results to numbers that belong to the given Campaign ID. afid | null | Restrict results to numbers that belong to the given Affiliate ID. sid | null | Restrict results to numbers that belong to the given SubID.
+cid | null | Restrict results to Numbers that belong to the given Campaign ID. afid | null | Restrict results to Numbers that belong to the given Affiliate ID. sid | null | Restrict results to Numbers that belong to the given SubID.

-## Get a Specific Number
+## Get a specific Number

 ```shell